takyai19/Automated-ELK-Stack-Deployment/README.md

 | ELK Server | No                  | 10.0.0.4              |

-### Elk Configuration
+### ELK Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually.
 This automated provisioning drastically reduces the potential for human error.
 It can also simply the process of configuring multiple servers identically at once.

 The first part of the playbook implements the following tasks:

-- install docker
+- Install docker
-- install python-pip
+- Install python-pip
-- increase virtual memory of the sever VM
+- Increase virtual memory of the sever VM
-- download and install docker container sebp/elk
+- Download and install docker container sebp/elk

 The following screenshot displays the result of running `sudo docker ps` after successfully configuring the ELK instance.